Sometime in your defensive driving process, you may be asked to submit an affidavit. But what if you’re not sure what an “affidavit” is?

 Before even getting to the affidavit question, you need to determine if you can even take defensive driving in the first place.

-Generally speaking, a driver may ask the court for the permission to dismiss their ticket with defensive driving in the following circumstances:
+Generally speaking, a driver may ask the court for permission to dismiss their ticket with defensive driving in the following circumstances:

 - They have not taken defensive driving for ticket dismissal in the last 12 months